mdn/content/files/en-us/web/javascript/reference/global_objects/webassembly/memory/index.md

 The **`WebAssembly.Memory`** object is a resizable {{jsxref("ArrayBuffer")}} or {{jsxref("SharedArrayBuffer")}} that holds the raw bytes of memory accessed by a {{jsxref("WebAssembly.Instance")}}.

-Both WebAssembly JavaScript can create Memory objects.
+Both WebAssembly and JavaScript can create `Memory` objects.
 If you want to access the memory created in JS from Wasm or vice versa, you can pass a reference to the memory from one side to the other.

 ## Constructor